Unlocking the Potential of Diffusion Language Models through Template Infilling: Abstract

 \section{Abstract}

 Diffusion Language Models (DLMs) have emerged as a promising alternative to Autoregressive Language Models, yet their inference strategies remain limited to prefix-based prompting inherited from the autoregressive paradigm.
-In this paper, we propose Template Infilling (TI), a tailored conditioning methodology for DLMs' generation process.
-Unlike conventional prefix prompting, TI first generates a structural template for the target response, then fills in the masked segments.
-To enhance the flexibility of this structural control, we introduce Dynamic Segment Allocation (DSA), which adaptively adjusts segment lengths based on generation confidence.
-We demonstrate the effectiveness of our approach on mathematical reasoning and code generation benchmarks, achieving consistent improvements of 17.01$\%$p over baseline.
-Furthermore, we show that TI provides additional advantages in multi-token generation settings, enabling effective speedup while maintaining generation quality.
+In this paper, we propose Template Infilling (TI), a tailored conditioning methodology for DLMs.
+Unlike conventional prefix prompting, TI flexibly aligns structural anchors across the entire target response space, establishing a global blueprint before filling in the masked segments.
+We demonstrate the effectiveness of our approach on diverse benchmarks, including mathematical reasoning, code generation, and trip planning, achieving consistent improvements of \TIperformance over the baseline.
+Furthermore, we observe that TI provides additional advantages in multi-token generation settings, enabling effective speedup while maintaining generation quality and robustness.
+By enforcing these global constraints, TI ultimately facilitates System-2 reasoning, empowering the model to deliberate within a structurally defined solution space.